Skulduggery Pleasant (novel): Plot summary

 Because of the power that can be held over people by sorcerers who know that person's real name, Stephanie starts going by Valkyrie Cain.
-Aided by a boxer/tailor named Ghastly Bespoke and the librarian/informant China Sorrows, Skulduggery and Stephanie meet with the enigmatic and incredibly strong Mr. Bliss and the English professional swords-woman Tanith Low in the hopes that they will be able to help them keep the Sceptre out of Nefarian Serpine's hands for good and attempt to prevent him from bringing back their retired evil gods.
-Serpine, the originator of the plot and murder of Stephanie's uncle, once served under the evil wizard Mevolent and worshiped the Faceless Ones.
+Aided by boxer/tailor Ghastly Bespoke and the librarian/informant China Sorrows, Skulduggery and Stephanie meet with the strong Mr. Bliss and the professional swordswoman Tanith Low in the hopes that they can help keep the Sceptre away from Nefarian Serpine, who want to bring back their retired evil gods.
+Serpine, the originator of the plot and murder of Gordon, once served under the evil wizard Mevolent and worshiped the Faceless Ones.
 In an attempt to spread the evil religion and possibly bring back the Faceless Ones from their extra-dimensional banishment, Mevolent waged a secret war on the wizard community.
 Skulduggery opposed Mevolent in this war four hundred years ago, when he was still alive.
-He became ensnared in a trap Serpine set by murdering Skulduggery's wife and child, then suffered several days of torture until he was finally killed by Serpine.
+He became ensnared in a trap Serpine set by murdering Skulduggery's wife and child, then suffered days of torture until he was finally killed by Serpine.
 Due to his extreme desire for revenge, rage and ties with unfinished business, Skulduggery resurrected himself.
-As nothing more than a bag of bones, Skulduggery put himself back together, got up, and finished the war.
+Now being made entirely out of bones, Skulduggery put himself back together and finished the war.

-After a race against Serpine to find the Sceptre in the caves, Mr. Bliss betrays them, handing Serpine the Sceptre.
+After a race against Serpine to find the Sceptre in the caves, Mr. Bliss betrays them, handing it to Serpine.
 Sagacious Tome, one of the Elders of the Magical Sanctuary that heads Ireland's wizard government, also reveals himself to be a traitor, and allows the two other Elders, Eachan Meritorious and Morwenna Crow, to be murdered by Serpine.
-Serpine invades the Sanctuary and enters the Repository, a storage of magical objects and artifacts.
+Serpine invades the Sanctuary and enters the Repository, a storage of magical objects.
 Serpine's original plan was to use the Book of Names housed there to control the world, thus being able to simultaneously enforce Faceless One worship while searching unhindered for one who could show him how to bring them back.
-However the spell protecting the book is too strong, and only all three Elders' consent - or their deaths - would allow anyone to approach or use it using people's will power.
+However the spell protecting the book is too strong, and only all three Elders' consent - or their deaths - would allow anyone to even approach it.
 In response to this, Serpine murders Tome.
-Mr. Bliss has been playing against Serpine all along, but is repelled when he tries to stop Serpine at this point.
+Mr. Bliss has been playing against Serpine all along, but is repelled when he tries to stop Serpine.
 Skulduggery and Stephanie, having snuck into the Sanctuary, witness the unfolding double and triple-crossing.
 Skuldggery attacks Serpine, with the Book of Names being destroyed in the ensuing struggle.
 Angered at his loss, Serpine tortures Stephanie with his Red Hand, but Skulduggery destroys him with the Sceptre, breaking its power in the process.

-At the conclusion of the novel, Skulduggery offers to take Stephanie on as his assistant, partner, and student in sorcery.
-Stephanie has discovered through the course of the novel's events that her family are descendants of the Ancients and she herself has unknown magical abilities.
+Skulduggery then offers to take Stephanie on as his assistant, partner, and student in sorcery.
+Stephanie, meanwhile, has discovered that her family are descendants of the Ancients and she herself has unknown magical abilities.